How We Got Started and Eventually Became the UK’s Top Mediums

-Spiritualism proposed that the spirit world were communicating a new revelation to civilization which had important religious implications.
-In 1937 the then Archbishop of Canterbury Dr Lang set up a committee to investigate Spiritualism and produced a favorable report.
+Spiritualism proposed that the spirit world was communicating a new revelation to a civilization which had important religious implications.
+In 1937 the then Archbishop of Canterbury Dr. Lang set up a committee to investigate Spiritualism and produced a favorable report.
 It was suppressed but leaked to Psychic News.

 Visiting medium, Craig Hamilton-Parker gave one of the most detailed messages heard in our church at September’s meeting.
-Starting with the name “Hayward” which was initially unrecognised, he then heard the word “Britannia”.
-Keith Williams thought he recognised the details and Craig gave the Christian name of “Colin”.
+Starting with the name “Hayward” which was initially unrecognized, he then heard the word “Britannia”.
+Keith Williams thought he recognized the details and Craig gave the Christian name of “Colin”.

 CHP: “This took place in Londonderry.”